Mrs. Field’s Chocolate Chip Cookie Copycat Recipe

-Mrs. Field’s Chocolate Chip Cookie Copycat Recipe is one of the most spectacular copycat recipes ever?
+Mrs. Field’s Chocolate Chip Cookie Copycat Recipe is one of the most spectacular copycat recipes ever!
 I LOVED, LOVED, LOVED this soft and chewy melt-in-your-mouth copycat version of Mrs. Field’s delicious Chocolate Chip cookies.
-It’s loaded with 50% more chocolate chips than most Chocolate Chip Cookie recipes–and you have only about two-thirds of the volume of most recipes.
+It’s loaded with 50% more chocolate chips than most Chocolate Chip Cookie recipes.
+And you have only about two-thirds of the volume of most recipes.
 So that’s a LOT of chocolate!

 One of the secret’s to making this recipe is the baking time.
 The author suggested to bake these cookies only 9 minutes no matter what they looked like because they would continue cooking in the pan.
 Against my better judgment (I normally would have cooked these 1-2 minutes more) I went ahead and cooked them only 9 minutes and allowed them to sink into the middle so they are soft, chewy and doughy inside (just like Mrs. Field’s cookies).

 I found this recipe in my Treasury of Top Secret Recipes, by Todd Wilbur.
 I found this book at a thrift shop in Arlington, Texas, for $2.99 and have since gone on to purchase several more of his cookbooks online.
 I’ve had excellent outcomes on every recipe I’ve tried from his books so far.
 The only thing I changed in Wilbur’s recipe is to use UNBLEACHED all-purpose flour.
-I never buy bleached flour as it toughens baked goods, and the yukky stuff, emulsifiers and processes used to bleach flour are killers (literally!)
+I never buy bleached flour as it toughens baked goods.
+The yukky stuff, emulsifiers and processes used to bleach flour are killers (literally!)

 This rich, decadent Chocolate Chip Cookie recipe is to die for!
 It’s wonderful and I can’t wait to try it in other ways Mrs. Field’s bakes her cookies such as with grated white chocolate, grated dark chocolate, macadamia nuts, almonds or pecans, and even with craisins and oatmeal.

 I thought Mrs. Field’s Chocolate Chip Cookie Copycat Recipe was sensational!
 If you’re looking for a dynamite cookie to WOW your guests, consider making up a batch of these fabulous treats.

 These scrumptious cookies are crispy around the edges but really gooey and soft on the inside.

 These cookies are absolutely FILLED with chocolate chips!
 Mrs. Field’s Chocolate Chip Cookie Copycat Recipe is really an excellent remake recipe by Todd Wilbur.

 I thought these cookies rocked!
 Prepare yourself for sugar high and Chocolate Chip Cookie addiction!

 Here’s what I did.

 Soften butter and place in large mixing bowl.
 Use REAL butter – not margarine or oil.
 Add granulated sugar and brown sugar, packed and eggs.
 Add REAL vanilla – no cheap imitations or substitutes!
 Add baking powder, baking soda, and sea salt.

 Mix with an electric mixer until smooth.

 Add UNBLEACHED all-purpose flour.
 Bleached flour toughens baked goods.
 Also add 1 1/2 bags of chocolate chips (18-ounces).

 Stir to combine.